redsoxfan0219/sphinx-action-test/docs/githubaction.rst

 Introduced a few years back, GitHub Actions is a mechanism that can be used to automate workflows.
 It's grown to become a key function for many teams' `continuous integration, continuous deployment (CI/CD) <https://www.redhat.com/en/topics/devops/what-is-ci-cd>`_.

 Under the hood, GitHub Actions works by receiving directions you write in a ``.yml`` file, which you post within your code repository under a ``./.github/workflows`` subdirectory.
-This file provides instructions for instantiating and directing a virtual machine.
+This file provides instructions for instantiating and directing a `virtual machine <https://www.vmware.com/topics/glossary/content/virtual-machine.html>`_.

 Using a GitHub Action in Docs-as-Code Deployment
 ------------------------------------------------